 After my scene was all done, I went back and stamped the You&me sentiment from the NND Darling duos stamp set using peach ink.
 I finished it off with a scattering of clear sparkling jewels from Studio Katia.

 I will link this project up to the Simon Says Stamp Monday Challenge (Love is in the air) and Wednesday Challenge (It must be love) too.

 Hope you got inspired and will join us in the Inky Paws Challenge.
 You have time until Friday (16th Feb) to link up your project and be eligible for winning the 20 USD gift certificate to the NND online store.

 See you soon,

-I hope you like my card and will check the interactive one too in my next post.
+I hope you like my card and will pop in again soon for more inspiration.